-The layers window is one that we could not live without.
-When you create more complex designs, you will want to work on individual elements.
+The layers window is one we couldn’t live without.
+When you create more complex designs, you’ll want to work on individual elements.

 The layer window lets you switch on and off layers as you work with them.
 It helps you build up individual elements into an overall design.